melthaw/react-databinding/README.md

 As you see, it's quite simple to do one-way binding , the magic is $ function , it accept the path ('data.title') and evaluate based on the Component's props.

-More complex path is supported, the array index is taken as the key of object , please feel free to try it out.

-For example:
-* todo.author.name
-* todo.tags.0

 One more thing, the $ function can accept a default value or a lambda callback which will be very useful if you want to handle the null eval result.